 - All classes and subjects are taught from a Catholic perspective and worldview

-- We begin the “school day” with devotions, prayer, and memory work
+- We begin the “school day” with Mass and prayer, and end it with the Angelus and Noon Prayer

 - We celebrate the major feasts during the school year as a co-op